BitanTomer/CampWeb/README.md

 # Live Demo
 To see the app in action, go to https://yelpcamp--demo.herokuapp.com/

-#Features
+# Features
-Authentication:
+- Authentication:
   User login with username and password

-Authorization:
+- Authorization:
   One cannot manage posts without being authenticated One cannot edit or delete posts and comments created by other users

-Manage campground posts with basic functionalities:
+- Manage campground posts with basic functionalities:
   Create, edit and delete posts and comments
   Upload campground photos

-Manage user account with basic functionalities:
+- Manage user account with basic functionalities:
   Flash messages responding to users' interaction with the app Responsive web design

-Custom Enhancements
+- Custom Enhancements
-Update campground photos when editing campgrounds
+  Update campground details when editing campgrounds

-#Built with
+# Built with

-#Front-end
+## Front-end
 javaScript
 ejs
 Bootstrap

-#Back-end
+## Back-end
 express
 mongoDB
 mongoose